diabeatz96/FalseStory/README.md

-MyMuscles is a web app for health-centric gym-goers to find out the benefits of working out each muscle.
-In addition, we provide an rm calculator to give tools for those who want know the optimal amount of reps for their workout.
+MyMuscles is a web app for health-centric gym-goers to find out the benefits of working out each muscle and how.
+In addition, we provide an 1 Rep Max calculator to give tools for those who want to predict what their maximum strength is for a single rep!